 The categorizing into a 'class' ONLY applies to an RV with an engine in it.
 Therefore, RV classes only apply to motorhomes.

 (Yes, there are 'sub' categories now, the 'B+' and the 'Super C'.)

 None of the other classes of RV specify the actual type by 'class.'

 Simply copy the HTML code below and insert it into your website.

 Only MOTORHOMES are classified.

-Differences between the three motorhome classes include external appearances, chassis differences, some are also considered a van, maneuverability, cargo capacities, and more.
+Differences between the three motorhome classes include external appearances, and chassis differences.
+Some are also considered a van, maneuverability, cargo capacities, and more.
 Let's figure out which is which and teach you a thing or two!

 Don't forget rule number one: ONLY motorhomes fall into these class categories.
 Pull-behind RVs do not.

-If an RV is 'classified', or has a 'class', then it's an RV with a built-in engine.
+If an RV is 'classified' or has a 'class,' it's an RV with a built-in engine.